cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-07-13-paip-intro.md

 PAIP is a classic with high standard Common Lisp code to solve problems in artificial intelligence.
 My goal is to have read this book and finished a selection of the exercises in Clojure within a year.

-There are 25 chapters and there are 52 weeks till 13 july 2017.
+There are 25 chapters and there are 52 weeks till 13 July 2017.
 This means I have to finish a chapter every two weeks.

-The PAIP Clojure Challenge is reading PAIP and doing as much exercises as you can handle within a year.
+I will read PAIP and try to do as much exercises as I can handle.

 ## Summary for Chapter 1: Introduction to Lisp
 The chapter starts with a quote by Alan Perlis: